Ahmmed2/NTI_Final-Project/CubeIDE/Readme.md

-# NTI_Final-Project
+# This file will include , Main Configuration that we used also Pinout of our project

-## This repository will include code and documentation For Project
+## RCC will be configured as HSE 8MHZ